incoresemi/river_core/docs/source/merge.rst

 ##########

 The following diagram captures RIVER CORE Framework's `merge` subcommand.
-The idea behind the subcommand was to assimilate marge the artifacts of various tests (test-lists, coverage database, ranks, etc.) into a single directory.
+The idea behind the subcommand was to assimilate  the artifacts of various tests (test-lists, coverage database, ranks, etc.) into a single directory.

 .. image:: _static/Merge.png